SEEKCommons/seekcommons-org-website/fellowship-faq.md

 Of course!
 We would like for all the previous fellows to join the SEEKCommons Network!

-**What kind of credit or certification will I receive for this fellowship?**

-Please contact your institution to inquire about course credit for the fellowship.
-If you require a certificate of participation or completion, OEDP can provide one upon request.

 **How do I list my fellowship on my CV or resumé?**

-An entry such as “Fellow of the National Science Foundation project, SEEKCommons (2024)” would be appropriate.
+An entry such as “Fellow of the National Science Foundation project, SEEKCommons (YEAR)” would be appropriate.